Farmall A: Description and production

 Styled by Raymond Loewy, it was one of International Harvester's "letter series", with 117,522 produced over the 8-year run, replacing the Farmall F-14.
 The A was rated for one 14 in plow.

 The Farmall A is equipped with the F-14's International Harvester C113 4-cylinder inline overhead valve engine, with a 113 cuin displacement.
 The transmission contains five total gears in a sliding gear arrangement: four forward and one reverse, transmitted to a portal axle.
 The A featured a wide front wheel track with an offset engine, intended to allow for a better view ahead and branded "Cultivision."
+The Model A had a 20-pound stamped-steel disk on the left rear wheel and a 170-pound cast-iron disk on the right wheel; the right front wheel had a bolted on weight.
 The offset engine benefited front-mounted cultivators, compared with the towed equipment used by competing Ford-Ferguson tractors.
 As with other Farmall letter-series tractors, the design featured an integral frame and unitary construction, allowing entire assemblies to be replaced.
 Rear wheels on all models used a geared portal axle to provide sufficient ground clearance, and could be adjusted in width over a range of 40 in to 68 in.